A 6.6-magnitude earthquake shakes the Panama-Colombia border - ExBulletin

 A 6.6-magnitude earthquake shakes the Panama-Colombia border

-(Reuters) – An earthquake with a magnitude of 6.6 struck in the Gulf of Darien, near the borders of Panama and Colombia, late on Wednesday, with tremors felt in both countries, the US Geological Survey said.
+A 6.6-magnitude earthquake struck Darien Bay near the borders of Panama and Colombia late Wednesday night, the US Geological Survey (USGS) said, with tremors felt across the two countries.

 Nine minutes later, the USGS reported a 4.9-magnitude aftershock at the same location.